izabela-matusiewicz-xtb/kit/src/kit/pr_review/README.md

 ### Agentic Mode (Experimental)

 **How it works**: Uses multi-turn analysis where the AI investigates the PR using kit's tools through iterative exploration.
+Expensive, and with unclear quality improvenents.

 **Performance Profile**:
 ```
-Cost: $0.56-3.07 (typical PR)
+Cost: $0.36-2.57 (typical PR)
 Speed: 1-5 minutes
 Quality: Variable - can produce false positives
 ```